adrianrf/OpenGD77/docs/OpenGD77_User_Guide.md

        * The Firmware is easily installed from the Extras menu in the [CPS](#cps-software).
 ![](media/Firmware_loader-01.png)

-       * Choose Your radio model.
+       * Choose your radio model.
 ![](media/Firmware_loader-02.png)

        * If you choose **Download and Update** then you can select from the Stable or Unstable branches.